glotzerlab/signac-docs/docs/source/jobs.rst

     # or equivalently
     >>> job.doc.hello = 'world'

-Just like the job *state point*, individual keys may be accessed either as attributes or through a functional interface, *e.g.*.
+Just like the job *state point*, individual keys may be accessed either as attributes or through a functional interface.
 The following examples are all equivalent:

 .. code-block:: python